TycheSoftwares/wp-content-copy-protection/wp-content-copy-protection/readme.txt

 = 1.1.8.5 =

 * Usage Tracking has been added in the plugin.
 It provides an option to allow tracking of the non-sensitive data of our plugin from the website.
 You can read more about it [here](https://www.tychesoftwares.com/docs/docs/wp-content-copy-protection/usage-tracking/).

+= 1.1.8.6 =

+* When the plugin is activated, it was blocking the FavIcon of the website.
+It has been fixed.

+* While using MAC, the customers are able to print the screen using the Command + p key.
+It has been fixed.